Home Links History

 My Perl powered site was made to assist students with the Laboratory portion of CHEM 2260.
 A particularly difficult part of the lab, was the qualitative analysis or "unknown lab".
 These were few and far between but acted as a cumulative test of all the skills learned during the lab course.
 The premise was that the professor would create a mixture of unknown chemicals and the student had to separate the mixture into individual components using distillation, filtration, precipitation, etc. and once purified, apply various chemical tests and spectroscopy to actually identify the compound.

 The professor provided a "red book" of all the possible compounds you could have gotten in your mixture.
 In this book various chemical properties would be listed (melting point, boiling point) as well as its spectral profile.
-There was basically a pass-fail mentality here, you either identified the correct compound or your failed the assignment.
+There was basically a pass-fail mentality here, you either identified the correct compound or you failed the assignment.
 So, you had to be careful purifying and running tests, each would consume your finite sample and you did not have enough source mixture to run all tests or redo a botched purification.

 The website's purpose in all of this was clear, it allowed the student to enter what they knew about their unknown mixture into the HTML form, the Perl code would apply the correct regex and then filter out the compounds helping you eliminate the possibilities.
 Of course, you could do this with pen and paper, but with my site, you could be sure you did not accidentally skip a line from the red book.